 Working with Student Services, students are assisted in obtaining a workplace position that is directly related to their field of study.
 The position may be a paid or volunteer position or an internship, and can be part-time or full-time (a maximum of 40 hours of work per week).
-Students must submit a learning agreement signed by their employer and the student's supervisor must provide an evaluation of the student's performance at the end of each term.
+Students must submit a learning agreement signed by their employer/supervisor.